nmcwilli/axion-node/README.md

 This project is **dual-licensed**:

 **Community Edition:** [AGPL v3.0]
-- Free for personal, academic, or commercial use as long as modifications are open-sourced
+- Free for personal, academic, or commercial use as long as modifications are open sourced
 - Source-available
 - Copyleft applies to network use (standard AGPL rules)